DoDAO-io/dodao-aave-developer-1-course/generated/explanations/fetching-aave-data.md

 See this [GraphQL primer](https://medium.com/graphprotocol/graphql-will-power-the-decentralized-web-d7443a69c69a) for additional information on The Graph and the underlying GraphQL.

 ### Aave's Subgraphs
+A subgraph is a graph-based data structure that is used to represent and query data in a specific domain.
+In the context of the Aave Protocol, subgraphs are used to index and query data from the blockchain in a more efficient and user-friendly way.
+They allow developers to build applications that make use of the data stored on the blockchain in a more efficient and flexible manner.
+Subgraphs are created and maintained by a decentralized network of nodes called subgraph indexers.
+These nodes are responsible for listening to events on the Ethereum blockchain and updating the subgraph with new data as it becomes available.
+They also provide a GraphQL API that allows developers to query the subgraph and retrieve the data they need for their applications.

+The Aave Protocol subgraphs index data from the protocol smart contracts, and expose a GraphQL endpoint hosted by The Graph.
+Subgraphs can be queried directly from the graph explorer, or from another application.

 To view the source of the subgraphs, see our [Github repo](https://github.com/aave/protocol-v2-subgraph).

 Production Network: [Polygon](https://thegraph.com/hosted-service/subgraph/aave/protocol-v3-polygon)